Skip to content

 In the western world, the name appeared in the Alfonsine Tables, compiled in Spain in the mid-13th century.
 Medieval astrolabes (inclinometers used to measure stars’ altitude above the horizon) in Europe depicted the star as a bird and called it Wega or Alvaca.

-The Chinese name for Vega is the First Star of Weaving Girl (織女一), referring to the asterism known as the Weaving Girl, formed by Vega with Epsilon Lyrae and Zeta1 Lyrae.
 In Chinese lore, Vega and Altair are associated with the myth of Qixi (Qi means “seven” and Xi means “night”) and the Qixi Festival (Seventh Evening Festival).
 The festival is traditionally held on the seventh day of the seventh month on the Chinese lunar calendar to celebrate the annual meeting of Niulang (the cowherd, represented by Altair) and Zhinü (the weaver girl, represented by Vega).
-In the story, the two lovers are separated by a large river, represented the Milky Way, and can only meet once a year, when magpies create a bridge so that they can briefly be together again.
+In the story, the two lovers are separated by a large river, represented the Milky Way, and can only meet once a year, when magpies create a bridge across the celestial river so that the lovers can briefly be together again.

 The legend is more than 2,600 years old.
 It also inspired the Tanabata festival in Japan and the Chilseok festival in Korea.
 The Tanabata festival celebrates the meeting of Orihime (Vega) and Hikoboshi (Altair), while the Korean event is associated with the folktale of Jiknyeo (the weaver girl) and Gyeonwu (the herder).

-To the ancient Greeks, the star symbolized the handle of Orpheus’ harp, while the Romans based the start of the autumn season on the hour of Vega’s falling below the horizon.
-The Assyrians called the star Dayan-same, meaning “the judge of heaven,” and Akkadians knew it as Tir-anna, or “life of heaven”.
 In ancient Babylonian culture, Vega may have been one of the stars known as Dilgan, or “the messenger of light.”
 In Hindu mythology, the star is known as Abhijit, meaning “the victorious one” or “the undefeatable one.”
 In the Mahabharata, Krishna says that he was born under this nakshatra (lunar mansion associated with the star).

 In northern Polynesia, Vega was known as whetu o te tau, which means “the year star”.
 It once marked the beginning of the new year, before the function was assigned to the Pleiades cluster.